PHANGS-JWST: Data Processing Pipeline and First Full Public Data Release: Data Processing

 To mitigate this noise, we adopt a two-stage approach.
 First, we employ a single-tile destriping technique that uses a single exposure.
 Second, we use temporal information from overlapping exposures to remove remaining large-scale stripes that the single-tile destriping does not correct.
 Because the \onef\ noise is instrumental we apply this destriping to the data {\it before} our Level Two processing and flat fields are applied.

 Note that for our initial reduction of the first four galaxies \citep[presented in][and associated papers]{2023Lee}, we used a robust principal component analysis (PCA) method.
 Further testing has revealed that this method is extremely sensitive to source masking, and using a median filter yielded more robust results.
+Particularly, our testing with the PCA method often showed imprints of the source in the noise model, indicating that we are removing real emission.
+The same is not true in the case of the median filter.
 We do believe that PCA may ultimately represent the optimal strategy when there is limited extended emission in a tile, but our data contain too much emission for the PCA to work successfully.